 If you find yourself avoiding the dental chair because just the thought makes you anxious, you may be interested to know that Maxx Dental Group offers dental sedation.
-Fort McMurray patients who dread dental visits can count on the fact that we are able to allay pain through a number of methods.
+Fort McMurray patients who dread dental visits can count on the fact that we can allay pain through a number of methods.
 Most of all, we want you to feel relaxed about coming to the dentist, since avoiding dental appointments can negatively affect not only your dental health but also your overall health.
 Did you know that poor dental hygiene can lead to such issues as stroke, heart attack and uncontrolled blood sugar?
 It’s true!

 If you have a phobia about dentists, we offer various options here at Maxx Dental Group.
 In fact, we hope to remove some of your stress and anxiety about dental visits before you ever step foot in our office just by explaining what methods of sedation dentistry we employ.